ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 And floored him, as it should.
 Had he
 been reading of the news, At home like
 neighbor Jim, I bet two-pence this
 accident Had not beUlloa bim.
+A
 </td></tr></table>

 ---